FHMZ/app-condo-docs/cores/condo-mgmt-general-tech-standards.md

 ---

-## 🏢 Condo Management General Technologies Standards
+## 🏢 Condo Management - General Technology Standards

 #### *This document defines a **standard, company-wide naming convention** for all modules of the Condominium Management system.
 Each functional module is presented on its own page with a brief description and naming examples.*